 Davis puts a couple of stock characters in there, just the sort of creepy figures you might encounter out on a lonely road: there's the Mysterious Traveler (carpet bag and all), there's the Escaped Convict, and there's the...uh...
 Nondescript Sheet Ghost.
 Hmm.
 Obviously room for improvement there, and thank goodness (or should we say badness?), because we got Ezra.
 Oh, and notice the exaggerated size of the thumbs, a detail intended to slam their hitchhikerliness in your face instantly.

 No one bats 1000, not even the master of the insta-joke.
 The rest of this post examines Marc Davis's biggest misfire in the Haunted Mansion, and maybe in the whole park.
 He gambled on public recognition of the cultural setting and lost.
-Forget about getting the joke in under a second; most people haven't gotten this one even after 40 years.
+Forget about getting the joke in under a second; most people haven't gotten this one even after half a century.

 Okay, this scene is goofy enough to keep it from being actually boring.
 The idea of a mummy as a rather wimpy looking geek having a cup of tea, and hard to understand because the bandages are in the way, while a deaf old guy tries to make out what he's saying...yeah, I suppose it's funny in a theater-of-the-absurd kind of way.
 But what's a mummy and his tomb doing in a cemetery behind a Victorian-era house?
 And what sort of assumed relationship is there between these characters?

 Davis's concept art doesn't do much to clarify things.
 It has an additional character that was never used, but the joke is still obscure.